RookieOven/rookieoven/_posts/2017-07-30-roadie-an-intro-to-metrics-driven-development.md

  - startup
  - metrics
 ---
 How many times have developers picked up tickets because they were in the backlog?
 Delivered them and never asked why?
 Metrics driven development tries to put an end to this.
 It focuses the teams and business on building features that aim to have high impact on what matters i.e. logins, revenue, or sign ups.
 You can read more about this in a [blog I posted back in February](https://medium.com/redlightmikey/metrics-driven-development-1c1889dda6ac).
+I want to talk about where I used this methodology in a real world example, and how this could change the way your organisation works forever.

 Recently at Roadie, a Dundee based startup helping learner drivers find the right driving instructor, we have been trying to increase the number of our booking requests.
 The process is lightweight and something other startups can pick up easily.